dawista842/Port-knock/README.md

 ```
 3. Follow instructions on terminal.

+*WARNING:
+Do not type passphrase for yours server GPG key.
+If passphrase will be set then port-knock daemon
+cannot access to private GPG key.*

 # Additional information
 This project is part of BSc Thesis named "Advanced mechanism for opening transport layer ports on demand".
 You using this program on your own risk.